garancev/git-flow/README.md

 Once we have enough content to create a release:

-* Create a release branch from dev:
-  * `git checkout -b release/v1 dev`
-* Commit the version number change

-/!\ Any new feature coming after this goes to `dev`, and won't make it to production until the next release!

 Spotting an issue on our release candidate?

 * Create a `bugfix/v1-blabla` branch